GreenhouseCI/blog.greenhouseci.com/_posts/2016-02-18-ionic-support.md

 ---

-Hot on the heels of our support for the Cordova platform, we are excited to announce that GreenhouseCI can now build Ionic projects!
+Hot on the heels of our support for the Cordova platform, we are excited to announce that GreenhouseCI can now build **Ionic projects**!

 <!--more-->